qgtcollab/qgtcollab.github.io/theory.md

 Spin-orbit correlations of quarks and gluons represents the next frontier after	 the study of the spin and orbital angular momentum distributions.
 The spin-orbit correlations are measured by the matrix elements of certain twist-3 QCD operators, which generalize the QCD energy-momentum tensor and can be connected with GPDs.
 In this paper, the spin-orbit correlations were analyzed in the large-Nc limit of QCD, where the dynamics becomes semiclassical and the nucleon can be described in a mean-field picture.
 It was shown that the effective spin-flavor interactions induced by chiral symmetry breaking have a major effect on the spin-orbit correlations of quarks and qualitatively change them compared to the quark model picture.

+The figure here illustrates the emergence of baryons from the effective dynamics. (a) Correlation function of baryon currents in the large-Nc limit. (b) Spatial form of the classical chiral field (hedgehog). (c) Quark single-particle spectrum in the background of the classical chiral field.

-# Nonlinear extensions of the Schr¨odinger equation
+# Nonlinear extensions of the Schrodinger equation

 Tom Dodge, Peter Schweitzer, Exactly solvable models of nonlinear extensions of the Schr¨odinger equation, [Physica D 476 (2025) 134666](https://www.sciencedirect.com/science/article/abs/pii/S0167278925001459?via%3Dihub), Published: Apr 9, 2025